 According to eMarketer, ecommerce is poised to grow 18 percent, following a 14.9 percent gain in 2019.
 Driven by new consumer behaviors on both personal and professional levels, digital purchases are rising in ways we didn’t even expect at the onset of 2024.
 Nowadays, consumers are more comfortable purchasing products online and either having them delivered or picking them up on their own, rather than spending time scouring the aisles of brick-and-mortar stores.
 It remains to be seen whether these same buyers prefer to maintain these new methods of shopping or return to business as usual once life returns to the way we once knew it—or some version of that.

 Need to Ramp Up Digital Marketing Strategy?

 Knowing your customers likes, dislikes, and purchasing habits is essential in any sound marketing strategy.
 However, there’s a lot more to master to create the most effective one.
-If you’re looking to up your game in this critical discipline, check out Simplilearn’s Digital Marketing Associate Master’s Program through which you and your team can learn the latest tools and techniques in the industry.
+If you’re looking to up your game in this critical discipline, check out Simplilearn’s IMT Ghaziabad Digital Marketing Program through which you and your team can learn the latest tools and techniques in the industry.